 For instructions on how to migrate an entire cloud site, see Migrate a Confluence Cloud instance or merge instances from multiple sites.

 To learn about importing user accounts, which lets you give users product access and add them to groups, read the Confluence section of Determine your user migration strategy.
 To integrate an existing G Suite user directory, see Integrate with G Suite.

-On this page, we'll use the term 'source Confluence site' or 'source site' to mean the Confluence Cloud instance you're copying the information from.
+On this page, the terms 'source Confluence site' or 'source site' are used to mean the cloud site that Confluence Cloud data is being copied from.

 Before you start

 If your site also has Jira, you can link a Confluence space to a Jira project when importing a space by selecting the project from the Link to Cloud project dropdown on the import screen.